openlibraryenvironment/ui-rs/doc/refdata-api.md

 Should add three new values with labels "Red", "Blue" and "Yellow"; change the label of existing value 6789 to "Cyan"; and delete two existing values, 7890 and 8901.

+XXX I will test this once the Change and Delete bugs have been fixed.

 ## Syntactic sugar

 Rather than having to search for a specific category by name using `/directory/refdata?filters=desc%3DDirectoryEntry.Status`, it is possible to use the more elegant URL `directory/refdata/DirectoryEntry/Status`.
 However, note the following restrictions:

+* The response content consists on of the `values` array of the category, so the ID and description are not available.
-* While it is possible to GET such URLs, it is not possible to PUT to it. ### check this
+* While it is possible to GET such URLs, it is not possible to PUT to it.
+In fact, the HTTP method and any request content is simply ignored and a GET performed.
 * It is not possible to POST to such URLs in order to add values to the specific category.
 * For some reason, the period in the description "Directoryentry.Status" becomes a forward slash in the path `/directory/refdata/DirectoryEntry/Status`.
-XXX Does this work if there is no period?
-XXX How does it work if there are two or more?
+Among other things, this means that it is impossible to successfully use this syntax to access a category whose name contains a forward slash, such as "Yes/No/Other" above.

+These limitations mean that the sugared version of the API is best not relied on for most purposes.
+It _is_ however useful when invoking `<ControlledVocab>` from stripes-smart-components, as the `baseURL` passed into that component must consist of a path only, and may not include query parameters.